What is Gestational Surrogacy

 After the birth, you’ll have all parental rights and responsibilities and will make all medical decisions regarding your baby.
 The baby will be covered under your health insurance from the moment of birth.
 The surrogate will be compensated for lost wages for up to four weeks after a vaginal delivery or up to six weeks after a C-section.
 Most often, the surrogate and the IPs will see one another a few times in the following weeks and will continue to communicate via email or video conference, depending upon how the relationship developed during the pregnancy.
 Almost every IP will occasionally send pictures of the baby and almost always send holiday cards in December or January.
 Some Intended Parents visit with the surrogate on an ongoing basis.

-The IPP was created to work in concert with Shady Grove Fertility’s Shared Risk Program.
+The Fee Guarantee Program (FGP) was created to work in concert with Shady Grove Fertility’s Shared Risk Program.
 The Shared Risk program allows IPs to go through multiple rounds of IVF for a set fee.
 This fee is higher than one or two a la carte cycles, but less than three or more cycles.
 The principle is that the clinic is sharing the risk of paying for multiple cycles with the IPs.
-If, in the end, the IPs do not go home with a baby, Shady Grove Fertility refunds most of the costs of IVF for the IPs to pursue other family building options.
-The IPP uses the same principle of “sharing the risk” between two entities, in this case, the IPs and the agency.
-You have access to the Investment Protection Program if you participate in Shady Grove Fertility’s Shared Risk Program.
+The FGP uses the same principle of “sharing the risk” between two entities, in this case, the IPs and the agency.
+You may utilize the FGP if you participate in Shady Grove Fertility’s Shared Risk Program.
 Other IVF Clinic guarantee programs will be evaluated on a case-by-case basis.

 We had been struggling with infertility for almost a decade.
 Once we started down the surrogacy road with FFS we finally had hope again.
 FFS helped us through the surrogacy process with empathy and kindness.
 Now we have our sweet baby girl!
 We couldn’t be more thankful! - K and E